-Opportunities for social interactions and activities also occur during and throughout the school day with integrated activities including: Best Buddies / Special Olympics / Student interns / PALS parents strategies to decrease their child's challenging behaviors while promoting skill development and independence in the domains of communications, socialization, self-regulation, activities of daily living, and play.
-Behavioral consultants work together with parents to find family-friendly interventions that can be easily implemented, consistently and effectively, in real-life situations.
-Consultants also collaborate with the student's educational team to promote effective behavior change across settings.
+Opportunities for social interactions and activities also occur during and throughout the school day with integrated activities including: Best Buddies / Special Olympics / Student interns / PALS effective behavior change across settings.

+This program offers families assistance and guidance on issues specifically related to life with their child at home and in the community.
+Home-based behavioral supports focus on teaching parent's strategies to decrease their child's challenging behaviors while promoting skill development and independence in the domains of communications, socialization, self- regulation, activities of daily living, and play.
+Behavioral consultants work together with parents to find family- friendly interventions that can be easily implemented, consistently and effectively, in real-life situations.
+Consultants also collaborate with the student's educational team to promote